-Facilitating the circular economy
+Facilitating the transition to a circular economy

 Together with its partners, Valipac makes things possible!